Anthony J. Pennings, PhD

 © ALL RIGHTS RESERVED

-AnthonybwAnthony J. Pennings, PhD is Professor and Associate Chair of the Department of Technology and Society, State University of New York, Korea.
+AnthonybwAnthony J. Pennings, PhD is a Professor in the Department of Technology and Society, State University of New York, Korea where he teaches digital economics.
 Before joining SUNY, he taught at Hannam University in South Korea and from 2002-2012 was on the faculty of New York University.
 Previously, he taught at St. Edwards University in Austin, Texas, Marist College in New York, and Victoria University in New Zealand.
 He has also spent time as a Fellow at the East-West Center in Honolulu, Hawaii.

 Comments